Policy Title: Sexual Harassment Policy

 Complainants shall submit to the investigating officer a signed written complaint, which clearly describes the incident(s) of sexual harassment including the name of the respondent.
 The investigating officer shall investigate the complaint promptly interviewing the complainant and respondent, as well as other relevant parties.
 The respondent is furnished a summary of the complaint by the investigating officer and provided an opportunity to respond.
-Two levels of management above the respondent shall be notified that an investigation is underway with one level of management being a member of the Academic and Administrative Leadership (AAL) Group.
+Two levels of management above the respondent shall be notified that an investigation is underway with one level of management being a member of the President's Cabinet.

 - Formal Process: Investigation

 Complaints of sexual harassment will be investigated promptly.
-The Associate Vice President for Human Resources, or his or her designee, or the University Affirmative Action Officer serves as the investigating officer for complaints where the respondent is faculty or staff.
+The General Counsel and Chief Human Resources Officer, or his or her designee, or the University Affirmative Action Officer serves as the investigating officer for complaints where the respondent is faculty or staff.
 The Dean of Students in the Division of Student Affairs or his or her designee shall serve as the investigating officer when the respondent is a student.
 In the event that a person holds dual status of student and employee, the Dean of Students will work in collaboration with the Department of Human Resources to take prompt and appropriate action.

-If the respondent is an employee, after concluding the investigation, the investigating officer furnishes a copy of the investigative report to the appropriate AAL member outlining the findings and, if applicable, any recommended disciplinary or corrective action.
+If the respondent is an employee, after concluding the investigation, the investigating officer furnishes a copy of the investigative report to the appropriate President's Cabinet member outlining the findings and, if applicable, any recommended disciplinary or corrective action.
 Both the respondent and complainant receive a copy.
-The AAL member, in consultation with the Associate Vice President for Human Resources, shall decide the proper course of action based on the information contained within the investigative report and university policy.
-In the event the respondent is an AAL member, the appropriate Executive Vice President or, when applicable, the President shall receive the investigative report and make a determination.
+The President's Cabinet member, in consultation with the General Counsel and Chief Human Resources Officer, shall decide the proper course of action based on the information contained within the investigative report and university policy.
+In the event the respondent is a President's Cabinet member, the Executive Vice President or, when applicable, the President shall receive the investigative report and make a determination.